huggingface/blog/inferentia-llama2.md

 In a [previous post on the Hugging Face blog](https://huggingface.co/blog/accelerate-transformers-with-inferentia2), we introduced [AWS Inferentia 2](https://aws.amazon.com/ec2/instance-types/inf2/), the second-generation AWS Inferentia accelerator, and explained how you could use [optimum-neuron](https://huggingface.co/docs/optimum-neuron/index) to quickly deploy Hugging Face models for standard text and vision tasks on AWS Inferencia 2 instances.

-In a further step of of integration with the [AWS Neuron SDK](https://github.com/aws-neuron/aws-neuron-sdk), it is now possible to use 🤗 [optimum-neuron](https://huggingface.co/docs/optimum-neuron/index) to deploy LLM models for text generation on AWS Inferentia 2.
+In a further step of integration with the [AWS Neuron SDK](https://github.com/aws-neuron/aws-neuron-sdk), it is now possible to use 🤗 [optimum-neuron](https://huggingface.co/docs/optimum-neuron/index) to deploy LLM models for text generation on AWS Inferentia 2.

-And what better model could we choose for that demonstration than [llama2](https://huggingface.co/meta-llama/Llama-2-13b-hf), one of the most popular model on the [Hugging Face hub](https://huggingface.co/models).
+And what better model could we choose for that demonstration than [Llama 2](https://huggingface.co/meta-llama/Llama-2-13b-hf), one of the most popular models on the [Hugging Face hub](https://huggingface.co/models).

 ## Setup 🤗 `optimum-neuron` on your Inferentia2 instance

 Our recommendation is to use the [Hugging Face Neuron Deep Learning AMI](https://aws.amazon.com/marketplace/pp/prodview-gr3e6yiscria2) (DLAMI).
 The DLAMI comes with all required libraries pre-packaged for you, including the Optimum Neuron, Neuron Drivers, Transformers, Datasets, and Accelerate.

-These components can also be installed manually on a fresh Inferentia instance following the `optimum-neuron` [installation instructions](https://huggingface.co/docs/optimum-neuron/installation).
+These components can also be installed manually on a fresh Inferentia2 instance following the `optimum-neuron` [installation instructions](https://huggingface.co/docs/optimum-neuron/installation).

-## Export the Llama2 model to Neuron
+## Export the Llama 2 model to Neuron

 As explained in the [optimum-neuron documentation](https://huggingface.co/docs/optimum-neuron/guides/export_model#why-compile-to-neuron-model), models need to be compiled and exported to a serialized format before running them on Neuron devices.